csound-flossmanual/csound-floss/book/03-d-function-tables.md

 for instance if you read k- or a-values faster or slower than they have been written in the table - Csound offers two descendants of table for
 interpolation: [tablei](http://www.csound.com/docs/manual/tablei.html)
-&nbsp;interpolates linearly, whilst&nbsp;
+interpolates linearly, whilst
 [table3](http://www.csound.com/docs/manual/table3.html) performs cubic
-interpolation (which is generally preferable but is computationally slightly more expensive) and when CPU cycles are no object,&nbsp;
-[tablexkt](http://www.csound.com/docs/manual/tablexkt.html) can be used for ultimate interpolating quality.^[For a general introduction about interpolation, see for instance
+interpolation (which is generally preferable but is computationally slightly more expensive) and when CPU cycles are no object, [tablexkt](http://www.csound.com/docs/manual/tablexkt.html) can be used for ultimate interpolating quality.^[For a general introduction about interpolation, see for instance